 There is generally good water pressure for domestic use and fire protection throughout the County.
 Del-Co Water utilizes water from the Olentangy River, Alum Creek Reservoir, and from the Scioto River utilizing a raw water line in Liberty Township.
-Wells along the Kokosing River in Knox County provide additional supply.
-The water is pumped to upground reservoirs Orange
+Wells along the Kokosing River in Knox

-Del-Co Water Headquarters on S.R.
+Del-Co Water Headquarters and reservoirs on S.R.
 315, Liberty Township

-Township (800 million-gallon capacity) and Liberty Township (1.6 billion-gallon capacity).
+County provide additional supply.
+The water is pumped to upground reservoirs in Orange Township (800 million-gallon capacity) and Liberty Township (1.6 billion-gallon capacity).
 Raw water is purified at the Alum Creek, Old State Road, and State Route 315 treatment plants, and then pumped to a network of elevated storage tanks with 12.5 million gallons capacity.